ocf/mkdocs/docs/user-docs/services/lab/index.md

 OCF computers include free and open-source software such as LibreOffice (similar to Microsoft Office), GIMP (similar to Adobe Photoshop), and more.

-For details about printing in the lab, see Printing.
+for details about printing in the lab, see Printing.

 ## Current Hours